 - Use VPN connections whenever possible to encrypt RDP traffic

-How can DNV GL help prevent RDP attacks
+How can DNV help prevent RDP attacks

-DNV GL offer a number of other cyber security services and can help to perform vulnerability assessments or penetration tests on your network and devices.
+DNV offer a number of other cyber security services and can help to perform vulnerability assessments or penetration tests on your network and devices.
 If we discover any vulnerabilities a mitigation plan will be developed for each one and presented in a report.
 We are also available to help implement the proposed mitigation plan.